Music Minor Guidelines

 Lockers and practice rooms

-If available, lockers and musical instruments may be checked out in accordance with School of Music policy, but for no more than four semesters.
-Please see Mr. Doug Blakely, instrument repair technician, in room 1210 of the Whalen Center (607)274-3660.
+- If available, lockers and musical instruments may be checked out in accordance with School of Music policy, but for no more than four semesters.

 Any Ithaca College student may use the practice rooms on the first floor of the Whalen Center, though the rooms are reserved during the daytime hours of all weekdays.
 If a practice room remains unoccupied for more than ten minutes past the hour, the student reserving that room gives up the privilege.
 Music Minors may reserve practice rooms (one hour per weekday) after the first week of classes each semester.
-See Mr. Erik Kibelsbeck, facility coordinator, for information about the reserve policy and procedure.
+See Mr. Erik Kibelsbeck, manager of facilities and concerts, for information about the reserve policy and procedure.

 Dr. Peter Rothbart (JJWCM 4207, 607-274-1497) serves as advisor to music minors.
 Please see him for any questions about the program.